MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

 Microsoft Entra B2B can be configured to federate with IdPs that use the WS-Fed protocol.
 This section discusses the requirements.
 Currently, the two WS-Fed providers have been tested for compatibility with Microsoft Entra ID include AD FS and Shibboleth.
 For more information about establishing a relying party trust between a WS-Fed compliant provider with Microsoft Entra ID, see the "STS Integration Paper using WS Protocols" available in the [Microsoft Entra identity Provider Compatibility Docs](https://www.microsoft.com/download/details.aspx?id=56843).

 > [!NOTE]
 > You can now set up SAML/WS-Fed IdP federation with other Microsoft Entra ID verified domains.
-See the [Frequently asked questions](#frequently-asked-questions) section for details.
+[Learn more](#federation-with-non-verified-and-verified-domains)

 #### Required WS-Fed attributes and claims